swarmfarm/GeoJSON-Validation/README.md

 Test use mocha

 ## Cavets
-* Does not check ordering ob Bouding Box coordinates
+* Does not check ordering of Bouding Box coordinates
 * Does not check Coordinate Reference System Objects
 * Does not check order of rings for polygons with multiple rings